SanyaNanda/ML4Sci_QuantumContrastiveLearning/README.md

   - `loss/`: Directory for loss function scripts consisting of contrastive pair loss, infoNCE, NT-Xent and fidelity loss functions.
   - `models/`: Directory for model definitions consisting of cnn, resnet18 and gnn encoders along with quantum circuits and hybrids.
   - `training/`: Directory for training scripts consisting of trainers for the models
-  - `evaluation/`: Directory for evaluation scripts consisting of helper functions like confusion matrix, auc etc
+  - `evaluation/`: Directory for evaluation scripts consisting of helper functions like confusion matrix, auc, lct etc
   - `utils/`: Directory for utility scripts consisiting of functions for extracting and plotting embeddings
   - `config.py`: Configuration file for the project.
 - `scripts/`: Directory for scripts to run training and evaluation.
-  - `run_training.py`: Script to run the training process.
-  - `run_evaluation.py`: Script to run the evaluation process.

 - `notebooks/`: Directory for Jupyter notebooks.
 [Comprehensive Guide to navigate notebooks](#Jupyter-Notebooks)
 - `slides/`: Directory for presentation slides, lightning talks, proposal etc
 - `docs/`: Directory for html and assets for the project documentation github.io page